kraktos/ESKO/README.md

 ***./WF.x.PIPELINE.Ny.sh*** for running the Workflow x on Node y

 All the MLN related files, evidences will be generated for each relation or relation cluster (depending on the workflow) under the location **/src/main/resources/output/**.
+At this point all the instance mappings have been generated and stored in the respective output folders.
+Issu the following command to read those mappings and write to the database (table OIE_REFINED).

+***java -cp target/ESKO-0.0.1-SNAPSHOT-jar-with-dependencies.jar code.dws.core.DBPMappingsLoader CONFIG.cfg***

 ## Execution